rpellumbi/ECE-3400-Team15/finaldesign/index.md

 **Camera:** $14 * 1 = $14
 **Parallax servos:** $13 * 2 = $26
 <br>
 All other basic electronics were provided free of cost.
-So we built Zippie with a total cost of about $70.
+So we built Zippie with a total cost of **$70**.

 <br>
-*Here are some photos of Zippie posing in different angles.*
+**Here are some photos of Zippie posing in different angles.**

 ![Algorithm](Media/zippie.png)